uberbruns/Writing/20180120-avoiding-optional-properties-in-swift/20180120-avoiding-optional-properties-in-swift.markdown

 ## Second solution: Be lazy

-Often you use Optionals (T?) or Implicitly Unwrapped Optionals (T!) to work around the fact that you need `self` to create the instance, but you cannot access `self`, because it's not fully initialized itself yet.
+Often you use Optionals (T?) or Implicitly Unwrapped Optionals (T!) to work around the fact that you need `self` to create a property, but you cannot access `self`, because it's not fully initialized itself yet.

 In this case your code may look like that: